The latest technique in fraud prevention is called email risk assessment – but how does it work, and why is it so efficient?

 For instance, SEON returns results in a fraction of a second, which means you can then automate your fraud detection mechanisms at scale.
 Gather all the right email data, feed it into your fraud prevention engine, and immediately approve or block signups from new users with complete peace of mind.

-With the right email risk assessment tool, you’ll be able to analyze an email address and return important information about the user.
+With the right solutions, you’ll be able to analyze an email address and return important information about the user.
 For instance:

 Is the email address valid?
 The assessment tool will perform what’s called a SMTP check to ping the domain server and let you know if the address is true or not.